-The Children First Act 2015 (the Act), puts elements of the Children First: National Guidance for the Protection and Welfare of Children (2011) on a statutory footing CF Act 2015.
-The legislation was a key Programme for Government commitment, and forms part of a suite of child protection legislation which includes the National Vetting Bureau (Children and Vulnerable Persons) Act, 2012 and the Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act 2012.
+The Children First Act 2015 (the Act), which was signed into law on 19 November 2015, puts elements of the Children First: National Guidance for the Protection and Welfare of Children on a statutory footing.
+The legislation was a key Programme for Government commitment, and forms part of a suite of child protection legislation which includes the National Vetting Bureau (Children and Vulnerable Persons) Acts, 2012-2016 and the Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act 2012.

 The Act provides for a number of key child protection measures, as follows:

-• A requirement on organisations providing services to children to keep children safe and to produce a Child Safeguarding Statement;
+• A requirement on organisations providing services to children to keep children safe from harm and to produce a Child Safeguarding Statement;

-• A requirement on defined categories of persons (mandated persons) to report child protection concerns over a defined threshold to the Child and Family Agency (the Agency);
+• A requirement on defined categories of persons (mandated persons) to report child protection concerns over a defined threshold to the Child and Family Agency;

-• A requirement on mandated persons to assist the Agency in the assessment of a child protection risk, if so requested to do so by the Agency;
+• A requirement on mandated persons to assist the Child and Family Agency in the assessment of a child protection risk, if requested to do so by the Agency;

 • Putting the Children First Interdepartmental Implementation Group on a statutory footing.

-The Act also includes a provision to abolish the common law defence of reasonable chastisement in relation to corporal punishment.
+The Act also includes a provision which abolished the common law defence of reasonable chastisement in relation to corporal punishment.

-Provisions of the Act will ensure that concerns about children will be brought to the attention of the Agency without delay and improve the quality of reports made to the Agency and the quality of follow up on concerns.
-The new legislation will operate in tandem with the existing Children First: National Guidance for the Protection and Welfare of Children , which outlines the existing non-statutory obligations which will continue to operate administratively for all sectors of society.
+The legislation operates in tandem with the existing Children First: National Guidance for the Protection and Welfare of Children, which outlines the non-statutory obligations which will continue to operate administratively for all sectors of society.

-The provisions of the legislation will only come into force when brought into effect by regulation of the Minister.
+The provisions of the legislation came into force on a phased basis by regulation of the Minister as follows: